omidarmat/webDevNotes/react/react.md

 });
 ```

 Into the `QueryClient` function we can pass an object of options.
 One of the options is the `staleTime` property for `queries`.
 Stale time is the amount of time that data in the cache will stay fresh and valid until it is re-fetched again.

-Now to provide this to the application, we use the `<QueryClientProvider>` component in our JSX and wrap all our JSX of the `App` component inside it.
+With this setup, we have the cache behind the scenes and now to provide this to the application, we use the `<QueryClientProvider>` component in our JSX and wrap all our JSX of the `App` component inside it.

 ```jsx
 import { QueryClient, QueryClientProvider } from "@tanstack/react-query";